($\mathfrak{S}_p \times \mathfrak{S}_q$)-Invariant Graphical Parking Functions: Abstract

 \section{Abstract}

-Graphical parking functions, or $G$-parking functions, are a generalization of classical parking functions which depend on a connected multigraph $G$ having a distinguished root vertex.
-Gaydarov and Hopkins characterized the relationship between $G$-parking functions and another vector-dependent generalization of parking functions, the $\bsy{u}$-parking functions.
-The crucial component of their result was their classification of all graphs $G$ whose $G$-parking functions are invariant under action by the symmetric group $\mathfrak{S}_n$, where $n+1$ is the order of $G$.
-In this work, we present a 2-dimensional analogue of Gaydarov and Hopkins' results by characterizing the overlap between $G$-parking functions and 2-dimensional $\bsy{U}$-parking functions, i.e., pairs of integer sequences whose order statistics are bounded by certain weights along lattice paths in the plane.
-Our key result is a total classification of all $G$ whose set of $G$-parking functions is $(\mathfrak{S}_p \times \mathfrak{S}_q)$-invariant, where $p+q+1$ is the order of $G$.
+Graphical parking functions, or $G$-parking functions, are a generalization of classical parking functions that depend on a connected multigraph $G$ with a distinguished root vertex.
+Gaydarov and Hopkins established a connection between $G$-parking functions and a vector-dependent generalization of parking functions known as $\bsy{u}$-parking functions.
+The central component of their result was the classification of all graphs $G$ for which the set of $G$-parking functions is invariant under the action of the symmetric group $\mathfrak{S}_n$, where $n+1$ is the order of $G$.
+In this work, we present a higher dimensional analogue of Gaydarov and Hopkins' results by characterizing the intersection between $G$-parking functions and 2-dimensional $\bsy{U}$-parking functions, which are pairs of integer sequences whose order statistics are bounded by certain weights along lattice paths in the plane.
+Our key result is a complete charaterization of all $G$ for which the set of $G$-parking functions is invariant under the action of $\mathfrak{S}_p \times \mathfrak{S}_q$, where $p+q+1$ is the order of $G$.